cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpinitsystem.md

 )
 ```

-Initialize a Greenplum Database using an input configuration file (a file that defines the Greenplum Database cluster) using `QD_PRIMARY_ARRAY` and `PRIMARY_ARRAY` parameters:
+Initialize a Cloudberry Database using an input configuration file (a file that defines the Cloudberry Database cluster) using `QD_PRIMARY_ARRAY` and `PRIMARY_ARRAY` parameters:

 ```shell
 $ gpinitsystem -I cluster_init.config
 ```

 The following example uses a host system configured with multiple NICs.
-If host systems are configured with multiple NICs, you can initialize a Greenplum Database system to use each NIC as a Greenplum host system.
+If host systems are configured with multiple NICs, you can initialize a Cloudberry Database system to use each NIC as a Cloudberry host system.
 You must ensure that the host systems are configured with sufficient resources to support all the segment instances being added to the host.
-Also, if high availability is enabled, you must ensure that the Greenplum system configuration supports failover if a host system fails.
+Also, if high availability is enabled, you must ensure that the Cloudberry system configuration supports failover if a host system fails.

 For this simple coordinator and segment instance configuration, the host system `gp7c` is configured with two NICs `gp7c-1` and `gp7c-2`.
 In the configuration, the `QD_PRIMARY_ARRAY` parameter defines the coordinator segment using `gp7c-1`.
 The `PRIMARY_ARRAY` and `MIRROR_ARRAY` parameters use `gp7c-2` to define a primary and mirror segment instance.